DevAdv-CFC20/COVID19-research-assistant/Data Extraction/README.md

 # Data analysis: clean the data from JSON files based on text-only:

+With this provided datasets 158,000 scholarly articles, we have only prepared “comm_use_subset” which it has 9,120 articles to feed inside Watson Discovery.

 The new output data can be found in the box, the share link here: https://ibm.box.com/s/8xeikvflfndb00hgg61ycqnp83amy3te In the share link, we will find two different zip folders which we have used for: